 A boarding student may not leave campus except on officially sanctioned school trips or with the specific approval from the Student Life Office.
-AWOL is considered a major school offense and failure to comply will result in an appearance before the Judiciary Council.
+AWOL is considered a major school offense and could result in an appearance before the Judiciary Council.